microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message-createreplyall.md

 Create a draft to reply to the sender and all recipients of a [message](../resources/message.md) in either JSON or MIME format.

-When using JSON format, you can:
+When using JSON format:
 - Specify either a comment or the **body** property of the `message` parameter.
 Specifying both will return an HTTP 400 Bad Request error.
 - If the original message specifies a recipient in the **replyTo** property, per Internet Message Format ([RFC 2822](https://www.rfc-editor.org/info/rfc2822)), you should send the reply to the recipients in the **replyTo** and **toRecipients** properties, and not the recipients in the **from** and **toRecipients** properties.
-- [Update](../api/message-update.md) the draft later to add reply content to the **body** or change other message properties.
+- You can [update](../api/message-update.md) the draft later to add reply content to the **body** or change other message properties.

 When using MIME format:
-- Provide the applicable [Internet Message Headers](https://tools.ietf.org/html/rfc2076) and the [MIME content](https://tools.ietf.org/html/rfc2045), all encoded in **base64** format in the request body.
+- Provide the applicable [Internet message headers](https://tools.ietf.org/html/rfc2076) and the [MIME content](https://tools.ietf.org/html/rfc2045), all encoded in **base64** format in the request body.
-- Add any attachments and S/MIME properties into the MIME content.
+- Add any attachments and S/MIME properties to the MIME content.

 [Send](../api/message-send.md) the draft message in a subsequent operation.